Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 The `vararg` parameter is the latest parameter of its containing `of` function.
 All parameters that come in front of the `vararg` parameter must all have the same type as the `vararg` parameter, or there could be zero parameters in front of the `vararg` parameter (which will be the most popular case).

-The overload is considered the main overload, and it's the overload we use to extract type constraints from for the means of `outerCall` overload resolution.
-Please remember that we treat a collection literal argument as a postponed argument (similar to lambdas and callable references).
-First, We do the overload resolution for the `outerCall` and only once a single applicable candidate is found, we use its appropriate parameter type as an expected type for the collection literal argument expression.

 Valid examples:
 ```kotlin